Blaumeise03/bluemap/README.md

 # Credits
 The original algorithm was created by Paladin Vent and continued by Verite Rendition.
 Verite's version can be found at [https://www.verite.space/](https://www.verite.space/).
 I do not know if Paladin Vent has a website (feel free to contact me to add it here).
-The original algorithm was written in Java.
-I wrote the C++ version from scratch.
+The original algorithm was written in Java and can be found on Verite's website.